AP Explains: What’s next for Trump’s Supreme Court pick?

 WILL THERE BE A VOTE BEFORE THE ELECTION?

-Republicans are privately aiming to vote before the election while acknowledging the tight timeline and saying they will see how the hearings go.
+Republicans are privately aiming to hold the final vote the last week of October, but acknowledge the tight timeline and say they will need to see how the hearings go.
 McConnell has been careful not to say when he believes the final confirmation vote will happen, other than “this year.”

 DOES THE SENATE HAVE ENOUGH VOTES TO MOVE FORWARD AND CONFIRM?